 Reduce Credit Card Debt

 Making a little extra money can help get you out of the hole from the holidays.
 Consider selling household items you no longer need on sites like eBay or Craigslist.
-You can also have a good old-fashioned yard sale.
+You can have a good old-fashioned yard sale.
 You could also earn additional cash by requesting overtime, babysitting, tutoring or taking a temporary part-time second job.

 Plan for Next Year